CFOs and controllers

 3- Organizational Hierarchy

-• Controller: Typically reports to the CFO or directly to the CEO in smaller companies.
+• Controller: Typically reports to the CFO or the CEO in smaller companies.

 • CFO: Reports directly to the CEO and often sits on the executive board.